ChicoState/UX-BlueConnect/phaseIII/README.md

 ## Findings

-!!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!

-The findings in the Usability Test were collated into a [Spreadsheet](https://docs.google.com/spreadsheets/d/1luWYVmIG-7Ci7HbFj4Ql9mjTNEpF34J8a3IvDMtyEwY/edit?usp=sharing).
+The findings from the Usability Test were collated into a [Spreadsheet](https://docs.google.com/spreadsheets/d/1luWYVmIG-7Ci7HbFj4Ql9mjTNEpF34J8a3IvDMtyEwY/edit?usp=sharing).

 Give themes of qualitative data